-The hypernatraemic patient presents with a range of symptoms that include:
+The hypernatraemic patient presents with a range of symptoms mainly of the central nervous system, that progress and include:

 How to correct the Hypernatraemia.

-The answer is SLOWLY over 24 hours, with a maximum drop of 12mmol/L over the 24 hours.
+The answer is SLOWLY over 24- 48 hours, with a maximum drop of 10-12mmol/L over the 24 hours.
 Rapid correction can result in cerebral oedema and seizures.

 |Fluid Type||0.9% NaCl||0.45% NaCl/ 4% Glucose||0.18% NaCl/4% Gluc||5% Glucose||Hartmann's||Ringer's Lactate|

 |Na Content mmol/L||154||77||31||0||131||130|

 Change in Na(with 1 L of fluid)= (Na in fluid-Serum Na)/(TBW +1)